Pembroke College, Oxford: Sport

 In 2018, Pembroke became the first college to win two rugby honours in one year, with the women's team winning Cuppers, and the men's team winning the Cuppers Bowl.
-2018 also saw Pembroke win Cuppers in mixed netball and futsal.

 Pembroke College Boat Club in 2013 held both the Torpids and Summer Eights men's headship, with the women's 1st boat sitting at 4th and 7th places respectively.
 In 2016, the men held Head of the River in Torpids and 4th in Summer Eights, and the women held 3rd and 2nd for Torpids and Summer Eights respectively.
 Pembroke Men's 2nd Torpids also bumped five places up to 11th in Division 1—the first time there have been two men's boats from a single college in over 40 years.
 Pembroke was the top club in aggregate points across all boats for three years running.
 In 2003, Pembroke became the first college to win the "Double Headship Trophy" for having both men's and women's Eights head the river.

-In 2018, the Pembroke Women's 1st boat again achieved the Summer Eights headship.
+In 2018, the Pembroke Women's 1st boat again achieved the Summer Eights headship and in 2025 it became the first Women's boat in college's history to achieve Torpids headship.

 People associated with Pembroke

 Notable people

 Samuel Johnson was one of the college's more famous alumni, though he did not complete his degree (he was later awarded an honorary degree by the University); lack of funds forced him to leave Oxford after about a year and a half.
 Two of his desks and various other possessions are displayed around the college.
-He spoke fondly of Pembroke to his death, recalling especially the college's many poets, telling friends that ‘we were a nest of singing birds.'
+He spoke fondly of Pembroke to his death, recalling especially the college's many poets, telling friends that 'we were a nest of singing birds.'
 James Smithson, whose bequest founded the Smithsonian Institution in Washington, D.C. (despite him never having visited the United States) was an undergraduate at Pembroke, under the name "James Lewis Macie"—he changed his name to that of his natural father after the death of his mother.
 In addition, Senator J. William Fulbright, who established the Fulbright Program, was a Rhodes Scholar at Pembroke in the 1920s.

+In more recent years, Pete Buttigieg, US presidential candidate and former U.S. Secretary of Transportation completed a graduate degree at Pembroke.
+Katharine Viner, the first female Editor in Chief of the Guardian Newspaper read English at Pembroke in 1990.